EU foreign ministers agree to new Libya mission to supersede Operation Sophia | DW | 18.02.2020

-EU foreign minsters have agreed a new mission to monitor the arms embargo against Libya.
+EU foreign ministers have agreed on a new mission to monitor the arms embargo against Libya.
 It entails aerial surveillance and naval operations.
 But critics say the mission will bring few improvements.

 After intense debate, EU foreign ministers in Brussels agreed to launch a new mission to enforce the weapons embargo against Libya.